Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators: A generalized Daubechies' theorem for localization operators

 \subsubsection{A non-example}

-Returning to \(d=1\), let \(Q_{a}\) be the square \([-a,a]\times[-a, a]\).
-As we know from \cite{AbreuDorfler}, the Hermite functions cannot be eigenfunctions of the localization operator \(A_{Q_a}^{\phi_0}\), but let us also show this using our theory.
-If the Hermite functions are eigenfunctions, then we should have orthogonality of \(\{V_{\phi_0}\phi_n\}_{n\in\N_0}=\big\{\sqrt{\frac{\pi^n}{n!}}\overline{z}^ne^{-\frac{\pi}{2} |z|^2}\big\}_{n\in\N_0}\) on the square \(Q_{a}\).
-However, a combinatorial argument reveals that So every fourth off-diagonal also has non-zero elements.
-Thus, the Hermite functions cannot be eigenfunctions of \(A_{Q_a}^{\phi_0}\).
-This example shows that if one wants the Hermite functions to be eigenfunctions, one really needs full rotational symmetry.
+Returning to \(d=1\), let \(Q_{a}\) be the square \([-a,a]\times[-a, a]\). \(Q_a\) is not a Reinhardt domain, so let us show that the Hermite functions cannot be the full set of eigenfunctions of the localization operator \(A_{Q_a}^{\phi_0}\).
+If they were, then we should have orthogonality of \(\{V_{\phi_0}\phi_n\}_{n\in\N_0}=\big\{\sqrt{\frac{\pi^n}{n!}}\overline{z}^ne^{-\frac{\pi}{2} |z|^2}\big\}_{n\in\N_0}\) on \(Q_{a}\).
+However, a combinatorial argument reveals that Thus, not all Hermite functions can be eigenfunctions of \(A_{Q_a}^{\phi_0}\).
+In fact, in~\cite{AbreuDorfler} it was even shown that \textit{no} Hermite function can be an eigenfunction of \(A_{Q_a}^{\phi_0}\)!
+This example suggests that if one wants the Hermite functions to be eigenfunctions, the domain needs full rotational symmetry.
 Partial rotational symmetry, like the square has, is not sufficient.
+For \(d=1\) this suspicion is again confirmed by the results of ~\cite{AbreuDorfler}, where it is shown that if \(\Omega\) is not fully rotationally invariant, then no Hermite functions can be eigenfunctions of \(A_{\Omega}^{\phi_0}.\)